 - 1. Approve a Heritage Appeal in writing to the Organisation. - 2.
 Approve in writing all publishable material for the Appeal (prior to publication). - 3.
 Receive donations and issue tax deductible receipts to donors where these details have been provided to the Trust. - 4.
 Place the donations into a bank account. - 5.
 Charge any bank or credit card fees as applicable. - 6.
-Deduct an annual administration fee of 3% 8% as a percentage of total donations received during the financial year.
-(Note for any pre-existing appeals before January 2018 at fees of less than 5% pa, the Trust reserves the right to recoup any costs Heritage to the Trust for professional advice, if approved in advance). - 7.
-Pay from available funds in appeal account the invoices received for the approved project works.
+Deduct an annual administration fee of 8% as a percentage of total donations received during the financial year. - 7.
+Reimburse from available funds in the appeal account the invoices paid or to be paid by the Organisation for the approved project works.
 Any shortfall will need to be met by the Organisation. - 8.
-Payments (reimbursements) will be made by internet banking direct to a bank account and cheques will not be issued. - 9.
+Reimbursements will be made by internet banking direct to a bank account and cheques will not be issued. - 9.
 Inform the Organisation monthly of the balance of the appeal account and upon request. - 10.
 Notify the Organisation of the fund balance at financial year end for the purposes of confirmation by the Organisation for any auditing purposes. - 11.
-Approve invoices for reimbursement through the Advocacy Manager or their delegate. - 12.
+Approve invoices for reimbursement through the Finance Manager or their delegate. - 12.
 Credit donations, after deduction of an administration fee, to an appeal account set up for the approved project. - 13.
 Hold any surplus in the Appeal account on completion of the approved works for any future works for the place, which are approved by the National Trust. - 14.
 Review all Heritage Appeals annually.
-Where no deposits or withdrawals have been made from a Heritage Appeal account for a period of two years, the National Trust may, following consultation with the Appeal Committee, close the Appeal. - 15.
+Where no deposits or withdrawals have been made from a Heritage Appeal account for a period of two years, the National Trust may, following review, close the Appeal. - 15.
 Reserve the right to amend any of the points listed in this document, as the National Trust shall deem necessary.
 These amendments may include, but not be limited to, legislative changes and changes in Trust policy.